opendocsg/slw-judgments-backfill/2009_SGHC_25/report.md

  Any absolute assignment by writing under the hand of the assignor, not purporting to be by way of charge only, of any debt or other legal chose in action of which express notice in writing has been given to the debtor, trustee or other person from whom the assignor would have been entitled to receive or claim such debt or chose in action, shall be and be deemed to have been effectual in law, ... to pass and transfer the legal right to such debt or chose in action, from the date of such notice, and all legal and other remedies for the same, and the power to give a good discharge for the same, without the concurrence of the assignor.

 7       There are three requirements under s 4(8): the assignment must be absolute and not by way of charge only; it must be in writing under the hand of the assignor; and express notice in writing must be given to the person liable to the assignor under the assigned chose in action.
-In _Salim Anthony v Sumitomo Corp Capital Asia Pte Ltd_ (“ _Salim Anthony_ ”) [2004] 3 SLR 331, Lai Siu Chiu J considered what constitutes notice of assignment and affirmed the authorities cited to her at [91]–[92]:
+In _Salim Anthony v Sumitomo Corp Capital Asia Pte Ltd_ (“ _Salim Anthony_ ”) <span class="citation">[2004] 3 SLR 331</span>, Lai Siu Chiu J considered what constitutes notice of assignment and affirmed the authorities cited to her at [91]–[92]:

  91 ... compliance with s 4(8) of the Act is not the only legal requirement.
 The notice of assignment must also be clear and unambiguous.
 For this proposition, I refer to the plaintiff’s citation of an extract from Cheshire, Fifoot & Furmston’s Law of Contract (Second Singapore and Malaysian Edition) (Butterworths Asia, 1998) where the author stated (at 861):